Facing the Death of Beloved Animals

 Everyone who has shared life with animals has, at one time or another, faced the inevitability of their death, and been consumed with uncertainty over wanting to do the right thing.
 Death for humans is rarely by euthanasia, although for animals that is accepted as normal; we have the powerful choice of ending our animals’ lives for them if or when we deem fit to do so.

 The way an animal concludes life is our personal decision, but there are many opinions based upon culture, belief or spirituality.
-One must make one’s own choice, perhaps with the aid of discussion with both friends and professionals, but mostly with one’s own heart – for such a decision must always be made with, and for, love.
-Such a commitment is possibly the single most painful choice one must make in life, and many things must be taken into consideration.
+One must make one’s own choice, perhaps with the aid of discussion with both friends and professionals, but mostly with one’s own heart – for such a decision must always be made with, and for, love rather than fear.

-Pain, suffering and quality of life issues must play their part, along with family trials and suffering as changes are accommodated in daily life to sustain hospice care…something that all families are not able to do.
-Human hospice care, resulting in a peaceful and dignified death, is widely accepted as normal, and perhaps it will be the same for animals one day, should personal circumstances allow.
+Human hospice care, resulting in a peaceful and dignified death, is widely accepted as normal, and perhaps it will be the same for animals one day, should personal situations allow.
 Mother Nature, in her wisdom, designed the processes of transition both into and out of the body, and yet death remains a journey feared by many.